safe-global/safe-token/docs/vesting.md

 ## Specification

+### Glossary

+- Token - An [ERC20](https://eips.ethereum.org/EIPS/eip-20) compatible token that will be vested
+- Manager - The account that has special permissions related to vesting management

 ### Vesting

 Each vesting is specified by the account which owns the vesting, the curve to calculate the vested tokens, a flag to indicate if the vesting is controlled by the manager, the duration of the vesting, the start date of the vesting and the amount that should be vested in total.